Home » Recipes » By Course » Baked Goods » Quick Brazilian Cheese Bread (Pão de Queijo)

 This post may contain affiliate links.
 Please see my disclosure policy.
 As an Amazon Associate I earn from qualifying purchases.

 Pão de Queijo (aka Brazilian Cheese Bread) is a traditional snack that originated from Minas Gerais, Brazil.
 My college roommate Ananda first introduced me to this delectable snack at a Brazilian culture event and I’ve been hooked on these ever since!
-Since then, after LOTS of testing and tweaking, I’m glad to say we’ve perfected the recipe to make a delicious (and quick!) batch of Pão de Queijo that tastes just like the real thing!

 Let’s get to it!